J.D. Davis Player Props: Giants vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have a 4.21 team ERA that ranks 15th across all league pitching staffs.
+- The 9.1 strikeouts per nine innings compiled by the Orioles pitching staff ranks seventh in the league.

-- The Orioles rank 19th in baseball in home runs allowed (68 total, 1.2 per game).
+- The Orioles have a 4.21 team ERA that ranks 15th among all MLB pitching staffs.

-- In his most recent appearance on Sunday against the Texas Rangers, the right-hander tossed 6 2/3 innings, giving up one earned run while surrendering four hits.
+- The Orioles rank 19th in baseball in home runs surrendered (68 total, 1.2 per game).

-- In nine games this season, the 26-year-old has an ERA of 3.89, with 7.4 strikeouts per nine innings.
-Opponents are batting .257 against him.
+- The right-hander last pitched on Monday against the Cleveland Guardians, when he went six innings, allowing one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.